 Iceland is such a beautiful place.
 Being from New Zealand, I was of the biased opinion that no country could come close to rivalling my home in beauty.
 But I must say that Iceland is that country.
 The sheer variety of stunning landscapes was incredible.
-In just a few days we saw five waterfalls, natural hot springs, a massive glacier, black sand beaches, a lagoon filled with icebergs and lava fields covered in soft, springy moss.
-Not to mention the shell of abandoned plane which had to make an emergency landing on one of the black sand beaches.
+In just a few days, we saw five waterfalls, natural hot springs, a massive glacier, black sand beaches, a lagoon filled with icebergs and lava fields covered in soft, springy moss.
+Not to mention the shell of an abandoned plane which had to make an emergency landing on one of the black sand beaches.

 On our first night in Reykjavik, we had just bought ourselves lobster rolls from a food truck on the streets.
 It was raining, so we were huddling together under a small canopy eating our hugely expensive takeaway dinner.
 I saw a girl pointing to the sky, took a look, and there they were.
 A glimmer of green and pink pulsing lights seen through a break in the clouds.
 It was a pretty special moment.

 I’m not sure if I will ever go back to Iceland.
 It’s a magical place a bit like Disneyland, and I’m afraid that if I go back, it won’t be quite the same.
 For now, I’m just happy reminiscing about the land of waterfalls and rainbows.